 Interrupt enable and HLDA F/Fs are reset.
 All the buses are tri-stated.
 Internal registers of 8085 are affected in a random manner.

-Is there any minimum time required for the effective RESET IN signal?
+Minimum time required for the effective RESET IN signal

 For proper resetting to take place, the reset signal RESET IN must be held low for at least 3 clock cycles.